 - Invite your volunteers to donate to your campaign.

-2. Focus on meaningful engagement.
+2. Focus on meaningful volunteer involvement in fundraising.

 Often, volunteering during a fundraising campaign will require your volunteers to do a little extra—extra shifts, extra training, and more.
 To encourage your volunteers to put in that additional effort, provide them with meaningful opportunities that motivate them to help and participate.

 - Lean on professional expertise.
-As mentioned above, your volunteers likely have some unique talents they can bring to the table—from gardening to fixing bicycles to making the perfect chocolate mousse.
-Finding opportunities to use those talents in your campaign is an excellent way to recognize your volunteers’ individual contributions and deepen their loyalty to your mission.
+As mentioned above, your volunteers likely have unique talents they can bring to the table—from gardening to fixing bicycles to making the perfect chocolate mousse.
+Finding opportunities to use those talents in your campaign is an excellent way to recognize your volunteers’ contributions and deepen their loyalty to your mission.

 - Gamify volunteering.
 Everyone likes a little friendly competition now and again.
 Try gamifying the volunteering experience for your campaign.
-For example, you might create a prize like a date night gift basket and award it to the volunteer who logs the most hours over the course of a month.
+For example, you might create a prize like a date night gift basket and award it to the volunteer who logs the most hours over a month.
 (Psst – track all of those volunteer hours on POINT for freeee!
 Get started here 👀)

 Finding ways to customize the volunteer experience, even in the midst of a large campaign, will help you deepen your relationships, increasing your chances of retaining your volunteers in the long run.